open-component-model/ocm-spec/doc/04-extensions/04-algorithms/component-descriptor-normalization-algorithms.md

 ## `jsonNormalisationV4alpha1`

 > **Status:** Current default algorithm.

 `jsonNormalisationV4alpha1` is a clean-room reimplementation of `jsonNormalisationV3`.
-It uses the same field selection rules, the same RFC 8785 (JCS) serialization, and produces **byte-identical output** for the same input.
+It uses the same field selection rules, the same RFC 8785 (JCS) serialization, the same absence of legacy extra-identity defaulting, and produces **byte-identical output** for the same input.
 The algorithm exists to provide a well-tested, independently implemented normalization that is not tied to the legacy OCM v1 codebase.
 Conformance between v3 and v4alpha1 is verified by test suites that compare the output of both algorithms on real-world component descriptors.

 ### Differences from `jsonNormalisationV3`

 There are **no behavioral differences**.
 The field extraction rules, label handling, provider normalization, none-access resource handling, empty-list defaults, and JCS serialization are identical.
+Neither v3 nor v4alpha1 perform the legacy extra-identity defaulting that v2 applies.
 The `v4alpha1` name reflects that:

 1. It is part of the next-generation OCM bindings (hence the version bump).
 2. The `alpha1` suffix indicates that the algorithm name may be consolidated in a future specification version (e.g. to a final `v3` or `v4`).